IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Dataverse 4.0 exposes most of its GUI functionality via a REST-based API.
 Some API calls do not require authentication.
 Calls that do require authentication take an extra query parameter, ``key``, which should contain the API key of the user issuing the command.

+.. warning:: Dataverse 4.0's API is versioned at the URI - all API calls may include the version number like so: ``http://server-address//api/v1/...``.
+Omitting the ``v1`` part would default to the latest API version (currently 1).
+When writing scripts/applications that will be used for a long time, make sure to specify the API version, so they don't break when the API is upgraded.

 .. contents::

 Endpoints